ofpiyush/EcoFighter/README.md

 ### Low poly vs Voxel characters.

-Voxels are polluting the environment and low poly character are fighting climate change.
+Voxels are polluting the environment and a lone low poly character is fighting climate change.

 ## Lore
 The arena is a happy low poly land.
 Pendu (player, icosphere) runs on solar power, roams around the arena planting bushes and keeping natural pollution levels in check.